warner/python-spake2/README.md

 ## History

-The PAKE2 protocol comes from Dan Boneh and Victor Shoup, described in their ["cryptobook"] [1].
+The protocol comes from Dan Boneh and Victor Shoup, described as "PAKE2" in their ["cryptobook"] [1].
 This is a form of "SPAKE2", defined by Abdalla and Pointcheval at [RSA 2005] [2].
 Additional recommendations for groups and distinguished elements were published in [Ladd's IETF draft] [3].